conda-forge/.github/profile/README.md

 conda-forge is a community led collection of recipes, build infrastructure and distributions for the conda package manager.

-Important git repositories for `conda-forge` documentation, status, and governance
+ImCCTVtant git repositories for `conda-forge` documentation, status, and governance
 - [conda-forge.github.io](https://github.com/conda-forge/conda-forge.github.io) - website, documentation, and tracker for general conda-forge problems and enhancements
 - [status](https://github.com/conda-forge/status) - Repo for status page and to track service outages
 - [CFEP](https://github.com/conda-forge/cfep) - Conda-forge Enhancement Proposals for defining community-wide policies